dave-hillier/xyzzy/readme.md

 I decide to extend the challenge a little bit.
 The algorithm I first implemented could end up not being able to place ships despite there potentially spaces left.
 I implemented an algorithm that selects all possible ship positions and when a ship is positioned, it removes the overlapping positions from the list of possible positions.

-To demonstrate this, I also implemented the ability to change the board size.
+To demonstrate this, I also implemented the ability to change the board size, though both the algorithm and board size are hardcoded in the game.